GenderedIntelligence/the-trans-dimension/content/privacy.md

 ### The Trans Dimension collects anonymous analytics data

-We [Plausable Analytics](https://plausible.io/privacy) to gather statistical data about the use of transdimension.uk.
+We use [Plausable Analytics](https://plausible.io/privacy) to gather statistical data about the use of transdimension.uk.
 That data isn't linked to you in any way.

 ## How is the information used?